 - to support successful implementation

-SNAP training is aimed at both individual health care professionals and organisations seeking to implement a more systematic and comprehensive approach to identifying and addressing the support needs of patients with progressive conditions.
+SNAP training is aimed at both individual health care professionals and organisations seeking to implement a more systematic and comprehensive approach to identifying and addressing the support needs of patients with chronic or progressive conditions.

 What training do we provide?